kenjennings/Atari-Breakout76/README.md

 **COLOR**:

 The game is output only in black and white video.
 However, colored plastic strips placed horizontally on the screen over the Bricks add "color" to the display.
 Each pair of Brick rows is provided a different color.
 From top to bottom: red, orange, green, yellow.
 A blue plastic overlay is provided for the Paddle's row.
-The picture below is the color representation from an emulator.
-The horizontal red line near the bottom of the screen is from the YouTube video player and is not part of the game:
+The picture below is the color representation from an emulator:

 ![Game Color Pixels](Breakoput_cl_startup_crop_to_underscan.png?raw=true "Game Color Pixels")